nimbly/ActiveResource/README.md

 is `ActiveResource\Response` class.
 See Response section for more info.

 `collectionClass` *string* Class name of a Collection class to use for handling arrays of models returned in a response.
-The Collection class must accept an array of objects in its constructor.
+The Collection class must accept an array of data in its constructor.
 Default is `ActiveResource\Collection` class.
 Set to `null` to return a simple PHP array of model instances.

+This option is useful if you're working with a framework, library, or custom code that has a robust Collection utility like Laravel's `Illuminate\Support\Collection`.

 `updateMethod` *string* HTTP method to use for updates.
 Defaults to `put`.